top of page

 Computer Programming

-In this BrainPOP movie, Tim and Moby explain how programming is just like giving instructions.
+In this BrainPOP movie, Tim and Moby explain how computer programming is just like giving instructions.

 FOR GRADES 3-8